1. Home›

 It is also possible to start finasteride and not shed at all.
 The absence of shedding does not mean the medication isn't working.
 The full timeline of expected changes is covered in our Finasteride Timeline overview.

-How long finasteride shedding usually lasts
+How long does finasteride shedding last?

 Shedding that continues past month 6 of treatment is less typical and is generally a reason to check in with a physician.
 Persistent shedding past this point may reflect a different underlying cause (for example, telogen effluvium from stress, illness, nutrient deficiency, or thyroid dysfunction) layered on top of pattern hair loss, rather than a continuation of the initial treatment-related shed.